celestiaorg/docs/developers/blobstream.md

 of the Celestia chain known on Ethereum and available to rollups.
-Blobstream X utilizes the latest advances in ZK proofs to generate a _succinct proof_ that enough Celestia validators have come to consensus (according to the Tendermint consensus protocol) on a block header, and verifies this proof in the Blobstream X Ethereum smart contract to update it with the latest Celestia header.
+Blobstream X utilizes the latest advances in ZK proofs to generate a _succinct proof_ that enough Celestia validators have come to consensus (according to the CometBFT consensus protocol) on a block header, and verifies this proof in the Blobstream X Ethereum smart contract to update it with the latest Celestia header.